ome/design/viewer_controls.md

    * The same applies when the fields are selected
  * Color/lut and histogram update:
     * if the histogram corresponding to the channel is displayed.
 The color of the histogram is updated.
-	* it is not updated if the histogram is not displayed.
-(Not correct)